Macdom/SQL-UDT-geometry/README.md

 # SQL-UDT-geometry
-point and polygon types, implementation and comparison
+point and quadrilateral types, implementation and comparison